Vital Idol: Vital Idol: Revitalized

-Vital Idol: Revitalized is a remix album by English rock singer Billy Idol, released on 28 September 2018.
+Vital Idol: Revitalized is a remix album by the English rock singer Billy Idol, released on 28 September 2018.
 The album has been described as a "modern-day upgrade" of Vital Idol.
 The digital version features four additional remixes, including a new Billy Idol and Steve Stevens remix of "Mony Mony" and "Save Me Now" (Lost Dog Remix), reworked by Idol's son, Willem Wolfe with Brandon Rauch and Ed Bedrosian.